 Five Pollutants to Minimize

-- Fuels and Oils: Leaking oil doesn’t stay in your driveway or in the street, it is picked up by stormwater and drained into local watersheds and Lake Michigan.
+- Fuels and Oils: Leaking oil is picked up by stormwater and drained into local watersheds and Lake Michigan.

 - Stop oil drips – check for oil leaks regularly and fix immediately

 - Recycle used motor oil by bringing it to your local auto store, many of which accept used oil.
-While there, buy recycled (re-refined) motor oil for your vehicle.
+While there, try to buy recycled (re-refined) motor oil for your vehicle.

-- Soaps/Detergents Used for Washing Vehicles and Property: Your car and house is clean, but what about the water?
+- Soaps/Detergents Used for Washing Vehicles and Property: Your car and house are clean, but what about the water?

 - Use biodegradable, phosphate-free, water-based cleaners only